 Victims who are of minor age are eligible for Unaccompanied Refugee Minors programs, the Children's Health Insurance program, and Temporary Assistance to Needy Families .
 Furthermore, victims between 16 and 24 years of age are eligible for work permits and can apply for the Job Corps program .
 However, it is important to remember that the key to this law is that the victim must have experienced a "severe form" of trafficking and the victim must be willing to assist in the apprehension and prosecution of the perpetrator to receive services .

-The William Wilberforce Trafficking Victims Protection Reauthorization Act was introduced and signed into law in 2008.
-It allocated $5 million in 2009, $7 million in 2010, and $7 million in 2011 to provide services to victims and to prevent human trafficking [12,64].
+The Trafficking Victims Protection Reauthorization Act was introduced and signed into law in 2013.
+It allocated $5 million in 2009, $7 million in 2010, $7 million in 2011, and $8 million annually through 2017 to provide services to victims and to prevent human trafficking [12,64,110].
 It amends the VTVPA and assists foreign governments to implement programs to prevent human trafficking.
 Victims of human trafficking in other countries are also eligible for assistance through organizations that have grants from the U.S. government .
 Greater monitoring of trafficking trends through databases will also be implemented.
-This Act also includes the Child Soldiers Prevention Act of 2008, which promotes the establishment of criteria and policies to end human rights abuses, greater support and rehabilitative services for child soldiers, and collaboration with foreign countries to eradicate the use of child soldiers .
+The Act also declares that it is not a defense that a defendant is not criminally liable or is subject to reduced criminal liability due to acceptance of the illicit conduct in the foreign jurisdiction.

 The Prosecutorial Remedies and Other Tools to End the Exploitation of Children Today Act was enacted in 2003.
 This law maintains that all sexual activity with minors, within or outside the United States, is illegal.
 American citizens who engage in sex with minors in any country and who are caught will be prosecuted in the United States .